BrainbaseHQ/brainbase-test-scenarios-take-home/README.md

 We expect you to approach this task in steps which have associated milestones:

 ### Milestone 1: Convert Based into nodes

+You should see an example file containing based called example.based.
+Feel free to use this as a reference for this project, or create a Based flow yourself.

 Create a function that will take in a piece of Based code as `string` and output a `nodes` list.

 A Based flow can only have the following node types: